 You will notice that when there is no pressure in the IP the valve is down.
 However, as it's pressurized the valve will be up.

 In this image, I'm showing you the steam release valve.
-The steam release valve does just what it's call releases the steam from inside the pressure cooker.
+The steam release valve does just what it's called to release the steam from inside the pressure cooker.

 Under The Lid